Frequently Asked Questions

 What should we wear?

 Clothes you don’t mind getting wet – swimsuit, nylon shorts, t-shirt, and river sandals or tennis shoes you can get wet.
 Except in the heat of summer, it is best to avoid wearing cotton clothing.
 For trips with cold water or in cooler weather, we provide wetsuits and other insulating gear at no additional cost.
-We have changing rooms and rest rooms at our river center, so don't forget a change of clothes for after the trip.
+We have changing rooms with lockers and rest rooms at our river center, so don't forget a change of clothes for after the trip.

 What should we bring?

 It is usually wise to bring sunscreen and water, a hat, and perhaps a towel.
 If you plan to wear glasses or sunglasses, we recommend a strap to keep them on.
-We offer Chums glasses retainers as well as disposable waterproof cameras for sale in our gift shop.
+We offer Chums glasses retainers as well as waterproof phone cases for sale in our gift shop.
 Anything you take with you is likely to get wet, so plan appropriately.
 At no time can we take glass containers or alcohol on the river.

 Do you have wetsuits?